OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

 ### Constraint Vectorization

-Non-convex nodal constraints are also vectorized, but with a key difference (in `openscvx/symbolic/lower.py:320-323`):
+Non-convex nodal constraints are also vectorized, but with a key difference (in `lower_symbolic_expressions`):

 ```python
 # Vectorize constraint functions (during JAX lowering)